New Jersey LLC: Formation and Compliance

 Q: How long does it take to form an LLC in New Jersey?

-A: Online filings typically process within 1-3 business days, while mail filings take 7-10 business days.
-Expedited same-day service is available for additional fees.
+A: Online filings typically process within 1-2 business days, while paper filings take 7-10 business days.
+Expedited processing is available for an additional fee, potentially reducing processing time to same-day or next-day completion.

 Q: What’s the difference between member-managed and manager-managed LLCs in New Jersey?